 Xiaomi has notched its game up as compared to the Poco F1 from last year.
 The edge-to-edge 6.39-inch Super AMOLED screen has about 86 percent screen-to-body ratio and is so much better than what Xiaomi’s previous flagships in the country offered.

 The screen is bright, vivid and as sharp as the best available options in the segment.
 We tested the panel under direct Sun and it was comfortably legible.
-The k20 Pro display also supports HDR content and DC Dimming.
+The K20 Pro display also supports HDR content and DC Dimming.
+It comes with Widevine L1 certification and has been whitelisted by Netflix and Prime Video for HDR content streaming as well.
 Also, the MIUI 10 has controls to adjust contrast and colors tones under display settings.

 Redmi K20 Pro Review: Performance and Software